johnchins/Customer-Behavior-Analysis-PowerBI/README.md

 ### 💰 **3.
 Sales Volume by Gender**

-* Across all categories, **male customers consistently outspend females** — especially in Clothing and Accessories.
+* Across all categories, **male customers consistently outspend females**; especially in Clothing and Accessories.
   ➡ Indicates males may have higher average order values.

 ---